-It is essential to communicate your organization's expectations regarding vehicle use.
-Clearly communicate your policies to all employees who drive for work.
-Each employee should provide written acknowledgment that they understand and agree to follow these policies.
+It is essential to communicate your organization's expectations on vehicle use.
+Take the time to convey your policies and use them to inform all employees who drive for work.
+Each employee should acknowledge in writing that they understand and agree to abide by them.
 Some examples of important safety topics to address in your fleet safety program include: